stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 the type parameter `a` is an *explicit* argument, while in case of `id`, it is an *implicit* argument.
-Although the two functions have almost identical types (and implementations!), the serve quite different purposes: `the` is used to help with type inference, while `id` is used whenever we'd like to return an argument without modifying it at all (which, in the presence of higher order functions, happens surprisingly often).
+Although the two functions have almost identical types (and implementations!), they serve quite different purposes: `the` is used to help type inference, while `id` is used whenever we'd like to return an argument without modifying it at all (which, in the presence of higher order functions, happens surprisingly often).